headsink/headsink/TempEntry.md

 # Temporary entry before being transfered to a real blog
+## Monday, 23 May 2022
+Should check out [SHIRYO](https://shiryo.com/) P2E Game.
+For now no gamplay yet, but the starter pack cost around 50 MATIC.

+As we can observe from this journal, I am in a scattered brain mode.
 ## Sunday, 22 May 2022
 [![Watch the video](https://img.youtube.com/vi/bMknfKXIFA8/default.jpg)](https://www.youtube.com/watch?v=bMknfKXIFA8)<BR>
 [React Course - Beginner's Tutorial for React JavaScript Library [2022]](https://www.youtube.com/watch?v=bMknfKXIFA8)